bloodwork2901/linkypedia/README.md

 linkypedia
 ==========

-linkypedia is a webapp for seeing how 3rd party web content is being used on wikipedia.
+linkypedia is a Web App for seeing how 3rd party web content is being used on
+#Wikipedia.

 Setup
 -----